Visit the Canadian Rockies – a UNESCO World Heritage Site – and you’ll be smitten with Rocky Mountain fever.

-Along with the Chateau Lake Louise and Banff Springs Hotel, it’s one of the “wow” places to stay.
-Or you can rent a rustic cabin like we did once for a summer family holiday in Jasper.
+Along with the Chateau Lake Louise and Banff Springs Hotel, it’s one of the “wow” places to stay in Canada’s Rocky Mountains.

 You can ride in a big red “ice explorer” on Athabasca Glacier, then walk along the glass-floored Glacier Skywalk suspended a jaw-dropping 918 feet above glacier-formed valleys.

 Talk about a Rocky Mountain high!